LaunchUpCorp/LaunchUpChessProject/README.md

 - `test`: (adding missing tests, refactoring tests; no production code change)
 - `chore`: (updating grunt tasks etc; no production code change)

-## Creating a release

-Just build your project, follow the Conventional Commits and every time you want to create a new release just run:

-`npm run release`

-It will automatically go through all the commit messages since the last tagged release, and:

-- add the relevant ones to the CHANGELOG.md file;
-- bump the version in package.json;
-- commit and tag the release with the new version;

-### Important note

-Until your project reaches version 1.0.0, Standard Version will only update the PATCH number, despite the commit type, and the MINOR number with the BREAKING CHANGE text.
-This is an intended behaviour, because prior to version 1.0.0 you’re still in Alpha phase so this prevents major version bumps.
-So once you’re ready to make the first major release just run:

-`npm run release -- --release-as major`

-And from now on all the following releases with be in sync with the established convention.

-Note: the base specifications are sourced by Thinkster's RealWorld App.